k4cg/nichtparasoup/docs/usage.md

 `nichtparasoup config`

 the following switches are available:
-* `--check` - validate a YAML config file
+* `--check` - validate and probe a YAML config file
 * `--dump`  - dump YAML config into a file

 ### check a config

-check if a file is a valid config. will prompt promt errors and warnings, if any.
+check if a file is a valid config. will prompt prompt errors and warnings, if any.

 `nichtparasoup config --check <file>`